-How Predictive Analytics is Powering Smart Manufacturing
+How Predictive Analytics is Transforming the Banking Industry

 Predictive analytics is a branch of data analytics, which uses statistical or machine learning modeling to predict the most likely future outcomes and behaviors, based on patterns in current and historical data.
 In essence, predictive analytics is used to answer the question “What is likely to happen?”.